 The most common causes of the skin cysts in dogs are parasites or allergies

 Ingrown hairs are more common in people than dogs

-Daily shaving makes people prone to ingrown hairs, whereas dogs are only occasionally clipped.
+Daily shaving makes people prone to ingrown hairs, whereas dogs are only occasionally clipped

-Fifi the poodle returned from the groomer's, looking resplendent in her classic French clip.
+Fifi the Poodle returned from the groomer's, looking resplendent in her classic French clip.
 However, a few days later bumps started appearing on her thigh, where she had been clipped down to the skin.

 To make matters worse, Fifi started chewing at the thigh and soon the area was looking very sore and inflamed.
 A trip to the vet later, and Fifi is more comfortable with a course of antibiotics and a soothing cream.
-The vet suspects the sheared hairs were growing back on the curl within the follicle, causing inflammation and irritation.
+The vet suspects the sheared hairs were growing back within the follicle, causing inflammation and irritation.